Rights to property after separation

-When you separate from your partner, you'll need to decide who gets what – including your home.
-This can be difficult to agree on, as one person may argue that they should stay in the family home with the kids, while the other may argue that they've contributed more money.
+When you separate from your partner, you'll need to decide who gets what, including your home.
+One person might feel they should stay in the family home with the kids, while the other may argue that they've contributed more money.

 If you are married, then these are all factors that will be considered by the Court when making any financial arrangements during your divorce.
-If you are not married, however, then this decision won't be up for debate and there's a chance you won't actually have any legal rights over the property.
+If you are not married then, depending on how the home is owned, there's a chance that one person might not have any legal rights over the property.

 This is because the laws for married couples are very different to the laws (or lack thereof) for unmarried couples.